curtispolic/superautodungeon/README.md

 - Boss (to progress to next floor)

 Class ideas with their passive:
-- Knight (takes a reduced amount of damage)
 - Scout (can let you preview a combat)
 - Priest (does good healing)
 - Paladin (heals when he melee attacks)
 - Ranger (attacks from the backline)
-- Mage (magic attacks from afar)
 - Warlock
 - Necromancer (high tier)